cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 ### Directory

-In Cabloy-Front, a page component will be splited to three files located in the directory `src/page/counter` that was just created:
+In Cabloy-Front, a page component will be splited to three files:

+`src/suite/a-demo/modules/a-demo/src/page/counter`

 ```
 src